websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/page-versioning.md

 ## Merging Variations

-With Page versioning, you can merge two Page set variations.
+You can merge two Page set variations.
 This adds Pages and Page variations to a Page set variation without affecting or overwriting its content.

-Follow these steps to merge two variations of Site Pages:

 1. Click on the *Actions* button ( ![Actions button](./../../images/icon-actions.png) ) in the Staging bar, and select Site Pages Variation.